Mark Driscoll (screenwriter)

-Mark Driscoll (born February 3, 1959) is an American television producer and writer.
+Mark Driscoll is an American television producer and writer.
 He attended Boston Latin School and took a post graduate year at the Phillips Exeter Academy.
-Driscoll graduated from Harvard University in 1982; during his time there he was a member of the Harvard Lampoon.
+Driscoll graduated from Harvard University in 1982; during his time there, he was a member of the Harvard Lampoon.
 He shared a Primetime Emmy Award for his writing on the sitcom Ellen for the episode "The Puppy Episode".

 Driscoll's other television credits include Married... with Children, Suddenly Susan, According to Jim, Hope & Faith and 90210.
 He is currently working on Grey's Anatomy.